 4. Turn design into a system

-The design system for digital banking customer experience standardizes the principles of product vision, experience design, user interface creation, regulates the elements used and introduces consistency rules.
+The design system for digital banking user experience standardizes the principles of product vision, experience design, user interface creation, regulates the elements used and introduces consistency rules.
 On the one hand, the Design System should respect the particular digital platform guidelines, but on the other, create a native look and feeling uniting the service supply on all platforms.

 Screenshot of UXDA Design System

 Benefits for the customer include using of the same design ’language’ in developing range of complex banking solutions, and even adding new digital channels.
-This ensures the consistency of the digital bank CX design and is crucial for minimizing the cognitive load on the user.
+This ensures the consistency of the digital bank UX design and is crucial for minimizing the cognitive load on the user.

 Benefits for the business - it doesn't matter if the team members working on the project are located in various locations all around the world and speak different languages - the Financial Design System keeps everyone involved ‘on the same page’.
 It provides a rapid and effective solution, upscaling, and also the possibility to easily adapt to the constantly growing expectations of customers.

 Advantages for the designers - it is more convenient to construct interfaces piece by piece, rather than designing all of the screens at the same time.
 This approach allows designers to adapt and test components to make them pixel perfect.